Piterprog/My-First-Application/prometheus_grafana/README.md

 2.Create a DAEMON Service to run cAdvisor, Node-Exporter on every node in ECS Cluster:

-  aws ecs create-service --cluster MyWorkingCluster --service-name cadvisor-node-exporter --task-definition cadvisor-node-
+  aws ecs create-service --cluster MyWorkingCluster --service-name cadvisor-node-exporter-task-definition cadvisor-node-
      exporter-definition:1 --launch-type EC2 --scheduling-strategy DAEMON --region us-east-1

 3.Run one ECS Task for Prometheus and Grafana in the clsuter: